FAQ - Waste Management

-In Denmark, we handle waste differently depending on whether it comes from households (private citizens) or commercial sources.
+In Denmark, we handle waste differently depending on whether it comes from households (private citizens) or businesses.

-The municipalities are still responsible for collecting waste from households, while private actors handle waste from commercial sources.
+The municipalities are still responsible for collecting the waste from households, while private actors handle waste from businesses.

-A packaging is registered under producer responsibility by the company that first makes it available on the Danish market, with businesses as the end users.
-When the packaging becomes commercial waste, it is collected by a private waste collector, who is compensated by the collective organisation.
+A packaging is registered in the producer responsibility by the company that first makes it available on the Danish market, with business as the end user.
+When the packaging becomes commercial waste, it is collected by a private waste collector, who is compensated by the producer responsibility organisation (PRO).

 Packaging for general waste

 The starting point is that all packaging is reported as general waste.
-It is solely in cases where a packaging is designed so that, according to the sorting guidelines, it should be sorted as residual or hazardous waste that it should not be reported in the category of general waste.
+It is solely in cases where a packaging is designed so that, according to the sorting instructions, it should be sorted as residual or hazardous waste, that it should not be reported in the category of general waste.

-Most packaging will therefore be expected to be categorized as this type of waste distributed across the material categories:
+Therefore, most packaging is expected to be categorised as this type of waste distributed among the material categories:

 • paper